NCEMS/pre-summit-foss/docs/04_prompt_engineering.md

 1. Obtain your **Google Gemini API key** from [Google AI Studio](https://aistudio.google.com/){target=_blank} or Google Cloud Console.
 2. In VS Code settings, search for "Roo Code Gemini" or a similar setting.
 3. Enter your API key in the designated field (e.g., `Roo Code: Gemini API Key`).
-4. You might also need to specify the model (e.g., `gemini-pro`).
+4. You might also need to specify the model (e.g., `gemini-pro-2.5`).

 ##### Ollama (for Local Models)

-[Ollama](https://ollama.ai/){target=_blank} allows you to run open-source LLMs locally.
+[Ollama](https://ollama.com){target=_blank} allows you to run open-source LLMs locally.

-1. Ensure **Ollama is installed and running** on your machine with the desired models downloaded (e.g., `ollama pull llama3`).
+1. Ensure **Ollama is installed and running** on your machine with the desired models downloaded (e.g., `ollama pull gemma3:1b`).
 2. In VS Code settings for Roo Code/Cline, look for an option to specify the **Ollama API endpoint**.
 This is usually `http://localhost:11434` by default.
-3. Select or specify the Ollama model you wish to use (e.g., `llama3`, `codellama`).
+3. Select or specify the Ollama model you wish to use (e.g., `gemma`, `qwen`).
 No API key is typically needed for local Ollama usage directly, but the extension must be configured to point to the local server.

 ##### OpenAI Compatible